 Early Entry Program (Combined Curriculum)

-The Early Entry Program (Combined Curriculum) allows University of Oklahoma undergraduate students to begin law school prior to graduating from undergraduate college.
-Upon the successful completion of the first year in the College of Law, the student will qualify for the degree of Bachelor of Arts or Bachelor of Science from the University of Oklahoma.
+The Early Entry Program (Combined Curriculum) allows University of Oklahoma and Oklahoma State University undergraduate students to begin law school prior to graduating from undergraduate college.
+Upon the successful completion of the first year in the College of Law, the student will qualify for the degree of Bachelor of Arts or Bachelor of Science.